DouglasUrner/CS-Pathway/in-school-option.md

 * Present the pitches to the agenices.
 * Get "offers" - the agencies decided if they will be willing to support the project

+### In-House "Agencies"

+Teachers, academic programs in the school, and the district could also pitch projects.

 ## GDP1 Class Outline

-Mission statement, overview of SI games
+1. Mission statement, overview of SI games
-Game design process
+1. Game design process
 - Game breakdown
 - Analysis of gameplay
 - Identification of elements
-Agency pitches - one (or maybe two) per class
+1. Agency pitches - one (or maybe two) per class